 Deciphering Mental Disorders and Substance Abuse Exclusions – Part 1

-In previous posts, we have discussed how many disability policies contain mental disorder and/or substance abuse exclusions that either prevent claimants from collecting under their policies, or severely limit claimants’ right to collect—usually to 24 months or less.
+In previous posts, we have discussed how many disability policies contain mental disorder and/or substance abuse exclusions that either prevent claimants from collecting disability benefits under their policies, or severely limit claimants’ right to collect—usually to 24 months or less.

 In the next few posts, we are going to discuss mental disorder and substance abuse exclusions.
 In Part 1, we will look at an example of how insurance companies define mental disorders and substance abuse.
 In Part 2, we will look at an example of a mental disorder and substance abuse limitation provision.

 How Do Insurance Company’s Define Mental Disorders and Substance Abuse?

 Each policy’s definition varies, depending on the insurance company.
 Here is a sample definition taken from an actual insurance policy:

 mental disorders and/or substance abuse disorders mean any of the disorders classified in the most current edition of the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association (APA).
 Such disorders include, but are not limited to, psychotic, emotional, or behavioral disorders, or disorders relatable to stress or to substance abuse or dependency.
 If the Manual is discontinued, we will use the replacement chosen by the APA, or by an organization which succeeds it.